colindembovsky/deployment-lifecycle-actions/README.md

 ### 2. Deployment Workflow

 You use this to run your deployment steps.
+No custom actions are needed!
+The only requirement is that you have an `environment` input and any optional additional inputs, which you need to specify in the previous workflow.

 ```yml
 name: Deploy Environment